rohitpotato/node-terminalMusic/README.md

 <p> 3.
 Copy the library in the project root directory and name the folder to ffmpeg </p>

+<p> 4.
+Obtain a YOUTUBE DATA API KEY from the google developer console. </p>

 <b> How to use: </b>

  <h3> Run